jasonadkison/easy-qa/README.md

 3. Install the plugin through the Wordpress dashboard.
 4. Change your current directory to the plugin directory. `$ cd /path/to/plugin`
 5. Install dependencies. `$ npm install`
+6. Install Gulp and Bower globally. `$ sudo npm install gulp bower -g`
-4. Watch for code changes from the root project path. `$ cd /path/to/plugin && gulp`
+7. Watch for code changes from the root project path. `$ cd /path/to/plugin && gulp`

 ####Development